 - 1/3 cup milk

-- Meanwhile: Beat confectioner's sugar, half and half, vanilla and cinnamon in a medium mixing bowl.
-Ice scones with glaze and sprinkle with oatmeal. (optional) Serve warm.
+Meanwhile: Beat confectioner's sugar, half and half, vanilla and cinnamon in a medium mixing bowl.
+Ice scones with glaze and sprinkle on oatmeal. (optional) Serve warm.

-- This recipe is unusual, as it calls for melted butter, instead of cold butter.
-Dough will be sticky.
-Keep dough moving to keep it from sticking to floured surface.
+This recipe is unusual, as it calls for melted butter, instead of cold butter.
+The dough will be sticky.
+Keep dough moving to keep it from sticking to a floured surface.
 I use a spatula to lift it onto baking sheet.